andrew-johnson-4/PunCalculus/README.md

 An "object" A can be modelled as a simple morphism 1 -> A.
 Similarly ¬A is shorthand for 0 -> A.

 Greedy Infer is the gas.
 Determine Color is the brakes.
 The rules for graph coloring precedence can be customized.
+Greedy Infer may be strange to work with because making an Integer term 0 may ascribe a Type with a lot of extra information such as "1123 is prime."
+Obviously this comes with a steep computational cost, which makes the coloring precedence important.

 The type system above is not strongly normalizing yet.